 Finally, it’s worth pointing out that it’s actually a lot harder to stuff up a vegan condensed milk than it is a regular one.
 Because of the milk proteins in the dairy variety, it becomes a lot easier to burn or make gritty.
 Leave it too long and you’ll likely end up with grainy dulce de leche.
 So, points for vegan alternatives!

-- I have tried using light brown sugar or other sugars to condense milk and I found the results way too unpredictable.
+I have tried using light brown sugar or other sugars to condense milk and I found the results way too unpredictable.
 Each bag of brown sugar has a different water content, which makes it impossible to pin down a predictable recipe.
 So, no refined sugar free suggestions at the moment, sorry.
-I’m working on it!

-- In Australia, 1 can of dairy condensed milk (and thus many recipes that use it) is generally 295g.
+In Australia, 1 can of traditional condensed milk (and thus many recipes that use it) is generally 295g.
 1 can of dairy-free condensed milk is generally 320g.

 Each milk was cooked on a low heat for approximately 1 1/2 hours.
 You are literally condensing milk, so there’s no point rushing the process.
 The only person who’ll suffer is you (and potentially your vegan guests).